rgpass/i_didnt_know_javascript/05_async_and_performance.md

 // A B C
 ```

 Promise scheduling has its quirks.
-When resolving a promise, you are putting adding to the Job queue to unwrap it i.e. you are unwrapping it async so it's added to the end of the queue.
+When resolving a promise, you are adding it to the Job queue to unwrap it i.e. you are unwrapping it async so it's added to the end of the queue.
 Example:

 ```javascript
 var p3 = new Promise(function(resolve, reject) {